clingen-data-model/allele/source/allele/conceptual/allele_instance/transcript_reference_coordinate.md

 Scope and Usage
 ---------------

-[ReferenceCoordinate](reference_coordinate.html) representts a particular continguous location at which different alleles may be defined with [SimpleAllele](simple_allele.html).
+[ReferenceCoordinate](reference_coordinate.html) represents a particular continguous location at which different alleles may be defined with [AlleleInstance](allele_instance.html).
 TranscriptReferenceCoordinate is a [ReferenceCoordinate](reference_coordinate.html) where the underlying reference sequence is a [TranscriptReferenceSequence](../reference_sequence/transcript_reference_sequence.html).

 TranscriptReferenceCoordinates may refer to either exonic or intronic locations.
 Because exonic locations are in the [TranscriptReferenceSequence](../reference_sequence/transcript_reference_sequence.html), the coordinate may be defined as described in [ReferenceCoordinate](reference_coordinate.html).